8 Best Electric Bikes for Women (and Buying Guide)

 • Extremely versatile!
 Can be used to haul everything from people to groceries while working its way through city streets or dirt trails

-• Plus line also comes with additional comfort features including a front suspension fork, front and rear fenders, and headlight.
+• Plus models comes with additional comfort features including a front suspension fork, front and rear fenders, and headlight.

 WHAT YOU NEED TO KNOW BEFORE YOU BUY:

-• The RadRunner offers a smooth, fun ride, but it does feel more “truck” like compared to the rest of the bikes on this list.
+• The RadRunner Plus offers a smooth, fun ride, but it does feel more “truck-like” compared to the rest of the bikes on this list.

 AVAILABLE MODELS: